Rippling/OpenAPIDocs/docs/Getting-Started/c-Partners.md

 ### Submit your Development Package

-To get started with building an integration on Rippling you will need to submit a [Rippling development package](https://developer.rippling.com/docs/rippling-api/docs/Submit/development-package.md).
+To get started with building an integration on Rippling you will need to submit a [Rippling Development Package](https://developer.rippling.com/docs/rippling-api/docs/Submit/development-package.md).

-The Rippling development package should consist of the items listed below.
+The Rippling [Rippling Development Package](https://developer.rippling.com/docs/rippling-api/docs/Submit/development-package.md) should consist of the items listed below.

 - **Application Listing Assets**
 - **Configuration Properties**